 Blane is a founding member of the Medical Alert Monitoring Association and a member of the Governmental Relations Committee for the Electronic Security Association.

-Gregory, vice president and controller, joined Acadian's accounting department in 1986 as a staff accountant following his graduation from the University of Louisiana at Lafayette.
-Throughout his 23 years of service, he has held the positions of accounting supervisor and accounting manager before moving into his current position of vice president/controller in 2006
+Gregory joined Acadian's accounting department in 1986 as a staff accountant following his graduation from the University of Louisiana at Lafayette.
+Throughout his 30+ years of service, he has held the positions of accounting supervisor and accounting manager before moving into his current position in 2006.

-He has worked with numerous school, civic, and religious organizations and is currently serving as a troop committee member and institutional representative for the Boy Scouts of America, Troop 19.
+Gregory has worked with numerous school, civic and religious organizations and is currently serving as a troop committee member and institutional representative for the Boy Scouts of America, Troop 19.

-Joe Lightfoot, vice president of human resources, joined Acadian in May 2001.
+Joe joined Acadian in May 2001.
 He has responsibility for compliance with all labor and employment law matters, recruitment and selection, salary and benefits administration, employee record-keeping and employee relations.
 Prior to 2001, Joe spent ten years in the hospital industry, serving in senior leadership roles at medical centers in Arkansas and Missouri.

-He has served in various volunteer roles with the American Cancer Society, American Heart Association, United Way of Acadiana, Ascension Episcopal School Board of Trustees, Boy Scouts Explorer Post 108 Council, and Big Brothers Big Sisters.
-Joe earned both an MBA with a healthcare administration concentration and a bachelor’s degree in business administration/marketing from Northeast Louisiana University in Monroe, Louisiana.
+He has served in various volunteer roles with the American Cancer Society, American Heart Association, United Way of Acadiana, Ascension Episcopal School Board of Trustees, Boy Scouts Explorer Post 108 Council and Big Brothers Big Sisters.
+Joe earned both an MBA with a healthcare administration concentration and a bachelor’s degree in business administration/marketing from the University of Louisiana at Monroe.

-Randall joined Acadian in 2009 as the director of sales and marketing for Acadian Monitoring Services and was promoted to vice president of marketing & public relations for Acadian in 2013.
+Randall joined Acadian in 2009 as the director of sales and marketing for Acadian Monitoring Services.
+He was promoted to vice president on the corporate level in 2013.
 Randall is responsible for developing and implementing marketing initiatives for Acadian's six divisions.
 A graduate of the University of Louisiana at Lafayette, he served in various advertising, marketing and public relations roles in agency and in-house settings for more than 25 years.

 Randall is a private pilot and enjoys volunteering in his community.
-He is very active in Lafayette's Mardi Gras activities and served on the boards of the Boys & Girls Clubs of Acadiana, the University of Louisiana Alumni Association, Acadian Air Festival, Sertoma Cajun Air Show, and Louisiana Honor Air.
+He is active in Lafayette's Mardi Gras activities and served on the boards of the Boys & Girls Clubs of Acadiana, the University of Louisiana Alumni Association, Acadian Air Festival, Sertoma Cajun Air Show and Louisiana Honor Air.